straws11/straws11/README.md

 ### 👨‍💻About me:

 - 👋 Hi, I’m @straws11.
 I'm a Computer Science major from South Africa
-- 👀 I’m interested in Machine Learning, Data Science and Math
+- 👀 I’m interested in all things software!

 [//]: # (- 🌱 I’m currently learning C and working on learning more Python libraries)
 - 💞️ I’m looking to collaborate on any Rubik's Cube Solving/statistics/timing projects